How do I login to the portal?

 What are the EDRN CDEs?

 The EDRN provides a standard set of data elements called Common Data Elements that can be used to structure forms and build systems.
 These are used in a variety of informatics applications and have been developed with the EDRN since its inception.
-For more information, please visit the following URL: http://edrn.me/5e or contact Heather.Kincaid@jpl.nasa.gov .
+For more information, search "CDEs" on this site or contact the Informatics Center.

 How do I get access to Biomarkers?

 Biomarkers from EDRN studies are captured and cataloged within the EDRN Biomarker Database.
-They are available at http://edrn.nci.nih.gov/biomarkers .
+They are available by searching "biomarkers" on this site.
 The biomarkers are curated and initially set to a private state until the information is reviewed by the investigator and the EDRN collaborative group.
 The content includes the information defined by the EDRN and NCI community.

 How do I share my Biomarkers?